Frequently Asked Questions

 Integrative psychotherapy and counselling is an approach whereby several theories are integrated to create a unique approach to working with you and addressing any areas of concern.
 I aim to work in a way that suits you as much as possible, as each person is different in what they need and how they work best.

 Working from an embodied perspective means being aware of what happens in your body, as well as your mind, during the process of talking therapy.
+I am not a body therapist, but have completed training on embodied perspectives within talking therapies.

 This is part of working from a trauma-informed perspective, but is not limited to working with the impact of trauma.
 For example, the impact of anxiety and depression are experienced physically as well as psychologically.